 - “I got referred to a local workers compensation lawyer, he said he could handle my case.
 Can you help me?”

-Look, there may very well be good DBA lawyers in Nevada.
+Look, there may very well be good DBA lawyers in Indiana.
 If there are, we don’t know about them.
 In the meantime, you can hire a local attorney that is probably going to cost you a lot of money or you can hire an attorney that you know is going to have the experience to successfully handle your DBA case.

 We aren’t from Indiana - and that is a benefit to you

 We are from San Diego, California.
-We have been handling Longshore and Harbor Worker Compensation Act (Longshore Act) claims since 1987.
+We have been handling Longshore and Harbor Worker Compensation Act (LHWCA) claims since 1987.
 The Defense Base Act is an extension of the Longshore Act.
 Defense Base Act cases are administered through the Department of Labor.
 It is the same law, same system and the same Judges.
 We understand DBA cases.
 We understand the DBA insurance companies.